Risk Screening

 • 18.2% of women with a positive screen had an adverse birth.

-• 41.8% of preterm and low birth wright births were classified as having a positive screen.
+• 41.8% of preterm and low birth weight births were classified as having a positive screen.

 • Predictive of postneonatal death: 57.9% of postneonatal deaths occur among the infants who had a positive score screen of 4+.